nuty/vela/README.md

 Features
 ------------
-- Write handlers use Function Based Handler or Class Based Handler.
+- Web handlers with Function or Class.
 - Friendly way to define url routers.
-- JSON response maker.
+- Pluggable middlewares when request and response.
+- Request params check and collector.
 - Entirely on the racket webserver lib.